mberkeland/MarkdownTest/README.md

 ![Diarization](https://raw.githubusercontent.com/mberkeland/MarkdownTest/main/diar2.png)

-## Speech recognition with diarization
+## Speech Recognition with Speaker Diarization
-Diarization is the process of separating an audio stream into segments according to speaker identity, regardless of channel.
+Speaker diarization is the process of separating an audio stream into segments according to speaker identity, regardless of channel.

 Speaker diarization is generally broken down into four major subtasks: